demisto/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 Testing the integration
 The test button will perform the following.
 Test network connectivity to the host supplied as the test hostname and attempt to open a PSremote session to the specified host.

-## Testing the Pack
+## Testing the Integration
+The test button will perform the following on the host specified in the Test Hostname parameter.
+* Attempt to resolve the hostname specified.
+* Attempt to test connectivity via ports 5985 or 5986.
+* Attempt to open a PS Remote session to the host.
 ## Troubleshooting
 ### Host Troubleshooting
 One of the common issues with regards to working with WinRM is that the network connectivity was not properly configured.
 In order to test network connectivity we can check is the host is listening on the relevant port
 For example logon to one of the hosts and run from the command prompt. netstat -na 1 | find "5985"
-The result should show that the host is listening on the port
+The result should show that the host is listening on the port.

 In case the host is not listening on the port make sure the host actually received the GPO we previously configured.
 From the command line run